-SCHOLARSHIPS, BURSARIES, FELLOWSHIPS
+SCHOLARSHIPS, BURSARIES, FELLOWSHIPS, OSAP GRANTS

 When a post-secondary institution pays an award in a given tax year, the amount will be reported in Box 105 of a T4A slip.
 T4A issuers report the payment of the award without determining whether it is fully exempt, partially exempt, or taxable.